quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 ### Metadata Container

 Some audio file formats define a specification for metadata, but some do not.
 If the file format does not define how to embed metadata directly, a separate metadata container will be leveraged.
-This is what we will be focusing on today.
+These metadata containers are what we will be focusing on today.

 ## Concrete Audio File Formats

 We're only going to be focusing on two audio file formats here: [FLAC](https://en.wikipedia.org/wiki/FLAC) and [MP3](https://en.wikipedia.org/wiki/MP3).
 Please note: MP3 and FLAC are both a kind of audio file format as well as the name of their audio coding formats.
 Let's take a look at these two file formats and the related metadata containers that exist for them.
+Just to spell them both out:

 ### MP3